leo-bogert/bumblebee-multiscreen-tools/README.md

 ## Installation and Configuration

 This has been developed and tested on Kubuntu 14.04.
 In some instances settings for Debian 9 may be mentioned.
 The Debian 9 settings aren't tested yet, I got them from a friend.
+The names of the mentioned packages may be different on Debian, I did not check what they're called there.

 It is assumed that a single external screens is connected to the ThinkPad dock's DisplayPort #2 (visible as "DP-5" in ```xrandr --query``` once you've applied the configuration).
 Port #2 was merely used because it was the most easy to cable for me.